passkeydeveloper/passkeys.dev/content/docs/implement/backend.md

 3. Generate authentication options
 4. Verify authentication responses

-A Relying Party has responsibilities along the way that they must be mindful of as they take on these responsibilities.
-The guidance below is intended to identify best practices to securely incorporating passkeys-based authentication into your website.
+The guidance below is intended to identify best practices to fulfill these responsibilities and securely incorporate passkeys-based authentication into your website.

 **Please note that this guidance is not applicable to any specific server implementation.**
 It is intended to be a launching point; care should be taken as you consider how best to adapt this